 This article will help you choose the right class for you by guiding you through 12 questions you should ask before taking a course and highlighting my own personal experience learning to cook in Tuscany.

-There's something about a culture's soul that comes through its culinary traditions better than from any amount of reading a dry history book.
-Perhaps the smells provide a key to understanding, or the bright freshness of the produce ignites some kind of visual epiphany.
-Maybe a chef's explanations at the market provide insight into agriculture and rural life.
+There's something about a culture's soul that comes through its culinary traditions, better than from any amount of reading a dry history book.
+Perhaps the smells provide a key to understanding, or maybe the bright freshness of the produce ignites some kind of visual epiphany.
+Maybe a chef's explanations at the market lead to insight into agriculture and rural life.

-Whatever it is, I always walk away from cooking or eating outstanding food with insight I didn't have.
+Whatever it is, I always walk away from cooking or eating outstanding food with an understanding I didn't have.

 It took a recent Tuscan cooking class near Pisa for me to acknowledge it was best to knead pasta dough to the sound of opera (concentration), that rosemary is so popular it is sometimes deep-fried and crunched (snacking habits), and that vegetable stock is preferable to meat stock because it keeps much longer (conservation and budgeting).

 If you love to cook you'll find a class anywhere and everywhere, but let's face it, some countries have made teaching you an art.
 Here are the ones I think would make my top list.

 France may well have the greatest number of cooking schools in Europe.
 Not only is it renowned for its gourmet cuisine, but its regional cooking has made mouths drool for centuries (including mine but perhaps not for centuries).
 French cuisine is world-renowned, of course, but cooking from the regions of Provence, Lyon, Alsace and many others are also superlative.

 Every corner of the country has a specialty, and these can range from the way a chicken is trussed or raised - France's Bresse chicken is protected by law! - to the number of veins on a cheese.